hteumeuleu/caniemail/_features/css-background-image.md

 	}
 }
 notes_by_num: {
     "1": "Partial.
-Not supported with non Gmail accounts.", "2": "Buggy.
+Not supported with non Google accounts.", "2": "Buggy.
 Requires at least one `<img>` element in the email to download all images.", "3": "Partial.
 Does not support multiple values.
 The comma between two values is removed.", "4": "Partial.
 Images URL must be between quotes.",